 I’ve done my best to stick to the New York Review or Times Literary Supplement to get my news.
 In a recent issue of the TLS, I came across a wonderful quote applicable to our time.
 In a letter to Alberto Moravia, Pier Paolo Pasolini posited:

 I wonder, dear Alberto, whether this angry anti-fascism vented in the piazzas these days, when fascism is no more, isn’t actually a weapon of distraction the ruling class uses to tie up the dissent of workers and students.

 Like an over-ornamented performance of Couperin or Mozart, the delivery or packaging of our politics can detract from the matters at hand.
 While the Russia probe drones on, Obamacare is being dismantled, piece by piece.
 While we are talking about 7,000 annual gun deaths, thousands more are dying of opium overdoses.
 As we decry a negligible increase in interest rates, it has become clear that many Americans’ investments in the Chinese economy may have been wasted.
 I know I’m a grouch, but America is simply getting distracted.

 Like politics, music has the potential to be derailed.
 It can get off track, become too eccentric and lose sight of what’s at the core.
-But a trademark of a highly trained classical music is that of extreme focus, and the ability not just to concentrate on matters of execution but of what the performance will have communicated by the end.
+But a trademark of a highly trained classical musician is that of extreme focus, and the ability not just to concentrate on matters of execution but of what the performance will have communicated by the end.